SkinyMonkey/GraphDb/README.md

   - [x]  Delete an edge

   - [ ]  Defined attributes in vertex
+  - [ ]  Create a graph with different implementations (matrix, list etc)

 - [x] Network
   - [x] receive a message